Watch for FREE right now!

 A "found footage" movie of 6 reality show contestants who have to spend 7 nights in a deserted asylum to win their share of $1mil.
 You have to give Allen Kellogg credit for producing, writing, editing, directing, and starring in this film.
 However, as ambitious as he may be, we've seen the end result before and far better.
 Nothing about this film felt real or spontaneous, which is essential if it's supposed to be a found footage, candid reality show.
 Also, the players were so irritating, I turned down the volume and read subtitles.
 Couple good jump scares.

 A man kidnaps a woman and locks her in a 10x10 padded room until she tells him the truth about her history.
 It took a while to get to the gist of the issue, with a lot of padding (pun intentional), but once certain things began being revealed, it became a rather interesting story with a very intense ending.
 Basically, though, the film is a show piece for Luke Evans and Kelly Reilly, as they're practically the only two people in the film, and they do a wonderful job.
-Unlike the general ratings it's gotten, I actually agree with RT this time.
+Unlike the general ratings it's gotten, I actually agree with Rotten Tomatoes 67% on this one.
+That's rare.

 14 Cameras